 The publisher may try to prove the plaintiff's imputations (say [a] and [b]) to be true.
 Or the publisher may say the publications also means [c] and [d] and they are defamatory and true in which case the plaintiff can fail because the unproved imputations [a] and [b] do not further injure the plaintiff's reputation.

-In some states (including New South Wales, Queensland and Tasmania) before the introduction of the uniform laws, the defendant was required to establish not only that the published material was true but also that it was published for the public benefit .
-In contrast, the Uniform Defamation Laws provide that truth alone constitutes the defence.
+In some states (including New South Wales, Queensland and Tasmania) before the introduction of the uniform laws the defendant was required to establish that the material was published for the public benefit in addition to proving the published material was true.
+In contrast, under the new uniform laws truth alone constitutes the defence.
 A possible consequence of these changes is that the publication of private details of person's life will be allowed, provided they are truthfully portrayed, even though there might be no wider public interest in the receipt of those details.